lndgalante/glide-challenge/README.md

 - Organizational Chart [@lndgalante/r-orgchart](https://github.com/lndgalante/r-orgchart)
   Almost all React libraries to display chart receives an array of objects were each object can have optionally a children array of object that can optionally also have a children array and so on.
-  Since this data structure it's complex and painful to transform to I began researching and found [r-orgchart](https://github.com/kodbiro/r-orgchart) were we need only an array of objects with `title`, `id` and `ParentId` as keys but this library wasn't avaiable to disable edition mode so when you click on a node you can edit the text inside that node and also didn't support the ability to click on a node and execute a function.
+  Since this data structure it's complex and painful to transform to I began researching and found [r-orgchart](https://github.com/kodbiro/r-orgchart) were we need only an array of objects with `title`, `id` and `ParentId` as keys, and the `ParentId` will be the `manager` key.
+  But this library wasn't avaiable to disable edition mode so when you click on a node you can edit the text inside that node and also didn't support the ability to click on a node and execute a function.
-  So I forked the library and add this features that are 2 props: `disableEditNodes` to disable edition on all nodes and `onNodeClick` that through a callback will return the node `id` that it's very helpful to make an action later with that node.
+  So in order to solve this I forked the library and add this features that are 2 props: `disableEditNodes` to disable edition on all nodes and `onNodeClick` that through a callback will return the node `id` that it's very helpful to make an action later with that node.

 ### Nice to have

 - [ ] Button to display all the company employees at once
+- [ ] Search input to find an employee by it's id